marcog83/RoboJS/README.md

 bootstrap({definitions,loader:Loader(loaderFn)})
 ```

-If you use ES2015 `import` statement, you can create something more advanced.
+If you use ES2015 `import` statement, you can create something different.
 You don't need to load `Mediator` from external file, but just retrieve the `Mediator` function from `definitions` Map

 ```javascript